 Step 2: Initiate a Formal Dispute with Your Insurance Company

-If you believe your insurer incorrectly denied a claim or refused to pay, you have the right to appeal.
+Think your insurer wrongly denied a claim or refused to pay?
+You have the right to appeal.
 Under the Affordable Care Act (ACA), you can file both an internal appeal (with your insurance company) and an external review (with an independent third party).
-Follow these steps:
+Here’s how:

 - Review your EOB carefully.
 It will explain why a claim was denied or not fully paid.